Muth v. Frank

 Muth v.
 Frank, 412 F.3d 808 (7th Cir.
 2005), was a case in which the United States Court of Appeals for the Seventh Circuit ruled that the denial to an individual of a writ of habeas corpus for violation of Wisconsin's laws criminalizing incest was not unconstitutional.
 The petitioners relied heavily on the Supreme Court's ruling in Lawrence v.
 Texas invalidating anti-sodomy laws two years prior, which the Seventh Circuit rejected.

 Background

-The case originated in the case of Allen Muth and his younger biological sister Patricia Teernstra Muth who had four children.
+The case originated in the case of Allen Muth and his younger biological sister Patricia Teernstra Muth who together produced four children.
 Their second child, Tiffany, was developmentally disabled.
 The couple was late once per month in returning to pick up the child from a babysitter.
 Someone called child services and stated that the couple had abandoned the child in the house of a babysitter.
 The abandonment led to the state of Wisconsin successfully seeking to have a court terminate their parental rights in respect to the child, on grounds of their incestuous parenthood as well as the child's condition and evidence that they had neglected her.